This could be our future. 👇

 The kids wash their hands often and play with each other from a safe distance.
 They're respecting the rules their teachers put in place to keep them safe.

 "It's been absolute magic," said Shortall, who does miss seeing kids and teachers be able to connect without distancing themselves.
 "The hugs, the high-fives, the human touch," she says.
 "We all still want that and we have to catch ourselves when we get too close."

-In Quebec, Canada, primary schools outside of Montreal reopened this week after sitting empty for two months.
+In Quebec, Canada, primary schools outside of Montreal reopened in May after sitting empty for two months.